derpyranbowpop/DebloatAndFloatPS/README.md

 ### Install Game Launchers

-This installes Steam and Epic Games Launcher
+This installs Steam and Epic Games Launcher

 ## The scheduled tasks that are disabled are